vmware/dod-compliance-and-automation/content/en/docs/Tutorials/vSphere/audit8.md

 * Example distributed switches, VMs, and a content library were created in the testbed to produce audit results for those objects.

 ### Assumptions
-* Commands are being ran from a Linux machine.
+* Commands are being run from a Linux machine.
 Windows will also work but paths and commands may need to be adjusted from the examples.
-* The [DOD Compliance and Automation](https://github.com/vmware/dod-compliance-and-automation) repository downloaded and extracted to `/usr/share/stigs`.
+* The [DOD Compliance and Automation](https://github.com/vmware/dod-compliance-and-automation) repository has been downloaded and extracted to `/usr/share/stigs`.
 * CINC Auditor is used in lieu of InSpec.
 If InSpec is used replace `cinc-auditor` with `inspec` when running commands.

 ### Install the custom VMware transport for InSpec